lkinsella/lkinsella.github.io/README.md

 ## License

-Blog content in `_pages` is copyright &copy;2019 Lloyd Kinsella.
+Blog content in `_pages` and `assets` are copyright &copy;2019 Lloyd Kinsella.

-All other content is licensing under the MIT license.
+All other content is licensed under the MIT license.